Gordon Fox: LGBT Rights

 Unlike Senate President M. Teresa Paiva-Weed, who was opposed to same-sex marriage and was known to block attempts to bring the issue before the Senate, Speaker Fox was integral to bringing the legislation to the House floor for votes.
-Fox would go on to be a key component for marriage equality in Rhode Island.
+Fox would go on to be a key proponent for marriage equality in Rhode Island.

 Resignation as Speaker

-On the evening of his arrest on March 21, 2014, under call of then deputy Nicholas Mattielo, a faction of the democratic leadership would meet at the Providence Marriott, to maneuver Fox out.
-Soon after, Fox would resign as Speaker, and Mattielo, via the meeting he called in the wake of the raid would be installed as Fox's successor in a contentious House of Representatives session which saw its members shouting at other.
-He remained a member of the house, but did not run for reelection.
+On the evening of his arrest on March 21, 2014, under call of then deputy Nicholas Mattiello, a faction of the democratic leadership would meet at the Providence Marriott, to maneuver Fox out.
+Soon after, Fox would resign as Speaker, and Mattiello, via the meeting he called in the wake of the raid would be installed as Fox's successor in a contentious House of Representatives session which saw its members shouting at each other.
+Fox remained a member of the house, but did not run for reelection.

 Investigation, plea and conviction

 In the early morning office hours of Friday, March 21, 2014, Fox's Smith Hill third floor office, and his East Side home were raided by officials of the U.S. Attorney, the Federal Bureau of Investigation, the Internal Revenue Service and the Rhode Island State Police under sealed search warrant.
 On March 3, 2015, Fox pleaded guilty to wire fraud, bribery and filing a false tax return.
-Fox admitted to using $108,000 from his campaign account for personal expenses, accepting a $52,000 bribe to push for the issuance of a liquor license for a Providence restaurant in his role as a member of the Board of Licenses, and failing to declare these illegal sources income on his tax returns.
+Fox admitted to using $108,000 from his campaign account for personal expenses, accepting a $52,000 bribe to push for the issuance of a liquor license for a Providence restaurant in his role as a member of the Board of Licenses, and failing to declare these illegal sources of income on his tax returns.
 Fox pled guilty and in June, 2015 was sentenced to serve three years in federal prison for public corruption.
 Fox left prison in February, 2018.